genephua/Python-EPL/README.md

 ![image](https://user-images.githubusercontent.com/102946848/161709733-3dccc223-ebab-4e20-98a0-4d78b6a7ab2f.png)

 Comparing the piecharts of the top 4 clubs to that of the whole English Premier League, it can be seen that the top 4 clubs are generally representative of the diversity of nationality profile of the league.
+Thus, the English Premier League is found to be extremely cosmoplitian in nature with it having much more Non-English soccer players who are of many various different nationalities.